cirospat/rtd-schematipo/docs/prova1.rst

     Subsequent indented lines comprise the body of the sidebar, and are interpreted as body elements.

 .. topic:: Your Topic Title

-    Subsequent indented lines comprise
-    the body of the topic, and are interpreted as body elements
+   Subsequent indented lines comprise the body of the topic, and are interpreted as body elements.